gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [ContentBreak /]

-However, in C#, you need to specify the type of every variable in front of it like below.
+However, in C#, you can specify the type of every variable in front of it like below.
+(It's not 'need to' or 'should'.
+I'll tell you why when we learn the C# `var`.)

 ```
 int age = 12;